washanhanzi/cargo-appraiser/README.md

   - hover on git dependency will show the git reference and commit
   - hover on `features` will show available features, hover on a feature name will show its values
-  - code action for dependency version
+  - code action on version
+  - `cargo update` command on version's code action

 # Config